themarquisdesheric/amber-health/src/pages/articles/2020-02-10-symptoms-of-endometriosis.md

 * Do not accept a dismissal of your specific symptoms as unrelated.
 You should be heard and your symptoms should be further investigated and ruled out accordingly.
 Endometriosis has many comorbid conditions, including several autoimmune diseases.
 * The effects of having multiple diseases is wide reaching and demands a multidisciplinary approach to care.
 Your care team may include several providers from various specialties.

 While the cause(s) of endometriosis remains largely unknown, theories abound.
-In the next **article** of the series, [Endometriosis Potential Causes](/articles/2019-09-24-endometriosis-potential-causes/), theories on etiology are examined.
+In the next part of the series, [Causes of Endometriosis](/articles/2020-02-10-causes-of-endometriosis/) theories on etiology are examined.

 <h3 class="table-of-contents">Endometriosis Series</h3>